acres4/foundation-documentation/apis/event/1.3/usage.md

 Users must upgrade all requests to a websocket to avoid a `400` error from the server.

+The server streams all packets as an array of flat packets, even if there is only once flat packet sent at a time.

 ## Performance

 Acres 4 have tested the websocket connection with limits up to 1,000,000 packets.
 This limit is placed on the number of packets processed from the underlying data structure through the server and may not reflect the number of flattened data packets.
 Some event packets do not yield a flattened packet and others yield multiple packets.
 Packets that do not yield a flattened packet are used by Acres 4 for internal purposes only.
 Processing the same underlying packets yields the same set of flattened packets across multiple trials.